andrhamm/serverless-job-manager/README.md

 * Per-function IAM roles
   - seems to conflict with step functions plugin
+* stage-specific statemachine names
-* updateJobSchedule as a step function!
+* ~updateJobSchedule as a step function!~
 * Workarounds for CloudWatch Event Rule limit (100)
   - Never duplicate a schedule expression (so the limit is instead 100 _unique_ schedule expressions)
     - Would require a layer of abstraction between event rules and their jobs